sepal-contrib/se.plan/doc/en.rst

     This panel cannot be used prior to select an AOI

-**se.plan** allows users to impose constraints that limit restoration to only those sites they view as suitable, in view of ecological and socioeconomic risks.
+**se.plan** allows users to set constraints limiting restoration to only those sites they view as suitable, in view of ecological and socioeconomic risks.
 It groups the constraints into four categories:

 -   Biophysical (5 constraints): elevation, slope, annual rainfall, baseline water stress, terrestrial ecoregion
 -   Current land cover (5 constraints): Shrub land, Herbaceous vegetation, Agricultural land, Urban / built up, Bare / sparse vegetation, Snow and ice, Herbaceous wetland, Moss and lichen
 -   Forest change (3 constraints): deforestation rate, climate risk, natural regeneration variability
 -   Socio-economic constraints (6 constraints): protected areas, population density, declining population, property rights protection, accessibility to cities

-These categories are display to the user in exandable panels.
-Simply click on it to open it panel and select your constraints your constraints in the dropdown menu labeled "criteria".
+These categories are displayed to the user in expandable panels.
+Simply click on it to open its panel and select the appropriate constraint name in the dropdown menu labeled "criteria".
 The constraints customization will appear underneath.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/constraints.png
     :alt: constraints